Making Room for Widows and Orphans

 Isaiah 1:17, Psalm 68:4-6, John 14:15-18, 1 Timothy 5:3-16, James 1:27

 Hospitality is uncomfortable.
 There are people who make me want to run.
-I think, to a certain degree, we all like a quiet, settled life.
-I mean, it’s easier to remain comfy and contented with the people we’re used to than to engage with those we don’t know anything about.
-It can feel awkward, even risky, reaching out to those who are different, whose lives seem so dissimilar to our own.
+To a certain degree, we all like a quiet, settled life.
+I mean, it’s easier to remain comfy and contented with the people we’re used to, rather than to engage with those we don’t know anything about.
+It can feel awkward, even risky, reaching out to people who are different, whose lives seem so dissimilar to our own.

-The first step to hospitality is obedience: bring people in.
-This obedience helps us form soup kitchens, deliver casseroles, care for widows and orphans, and invite people into our homes.
+The first step to hospitality is one of obedience: we must bring people in.
+This obedience helps us form soup kitchens, deliver casseroles, care for widows and orphans, and welcome people into our homes.
 But this is only the first step.
-Because once we have invited people in, we are called to love them as Christ has loved us.
+Because once we have invited people in, we are called to love them the way Christ loved us.

 Our heavenly Father rejoices over us with singing!
-We are called to imitate Christ, so we can’t just stop at going through the motions and serving folks soup once a year, or whenever it feels convenient.
+And because we are called to imitate Christ, we can’t just stop at going through the motions and serving folks soup once a year or when convenient.
 We are called to rejoice over others with singing; to love them.

 Making this jump on our own is impossible.
 The only way to change our hearts is to submit them to Christ.
 Pray with me today that God would teach us hospitality toward widows and orphans and all those on the margins—and not only hospitality, but love.